Qquiqlerr/MskHackServer/README.md

-# GreenkmchSever
+# Green Kamchatka Server

-GreenkmchSever is a web application that provides a platform for reporting and managing environmental problems.
+Green kamchatka is a web application that provides a platform for reporting and managing environmental problems.
 It allows users to send reports of various types of environmental issues, and administrators can view and manage these reports.